Topl/BramblSc-docs/docs/Modules/Quivr/Verifier.md

 ### Description

-Verify that a given Height Lock Proof satisfies the given Height Lock Proposition and context.
+Verifies that a given Height Lock Proof satisfies the given Height Lock Proposition and context.
 In order for Proofs to verified, the following two conditions must be satisfied:

 * Proposition must be satisfied
 * The Proof's binding verified.